 *Please note the following changes:

-The DNP Nurse Anesthesia Concentration at the University of Tennessee, Knoxville College of Nursing is a 36-month program, culminating in the awarding of a Doctor of Nursing Practice (DNP) with a concentration in Nurse Anesthesia to successful candidates.
-The application deadline is December 15 each year, approximately 8 months prior to the beginning of the program of study.
-Eligible and competitive applicants are selected for personal interview in early spring following the December application deadline.
-Candidates selected for admission begin the program in mid-August.
+The DNP Nurse Anesthesia Concentration at the University of Tennessee, Knoxville College of Nursing is a 38-month program, awarding the Doctor of Nursing Practice (DNP) degree with a concentration in Nurse Anesthesia to successful candidates.
+The application deadline is October 15 each year.
+Eligible and competitive applicants are selected for personal interview in January/February following the October application deadline.
+Candidates selected for admission begin the program in early June.

-Students who successfully meet the clinical and didactic requirements of the program officially complete the program in August, 36 months after they begin their studies and are then eligible to sit for the National Certification Examination (NCE).
+Students who successfully meet program requirements officially complete the program in August, 38 months after they begin their studies and are then eligible to sit for the National Certification Examination (NCE).
 Typically graduates of the Nurse Anesthesia Concentration are employed less than 6 months after graduation.

 The primary clinical site for the program is the University of Tennessee Medical Center (UTMC) in Knoxville, a 640-bed academic medical center, Magnet recognized and Level-I adult and pediatric trauma center.
 UTMC offers a wide range of clinical experiences to student registered nurse anesthetists.
 Additionally, the following clinical facilities are utilized for curricular enrichment and supplementation: